DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 export default new HttpClient();
 ```

-This class will dispatch `YOUR_ACTION` before the call is made to the API, then it will dispatch `YOUR_ACTION_SUCCESS` when the request has been executed or `YOUR_ACTION_FAILED` in case of an error.
-This means that every request and response is dispatched and also being logged to our backend.
-So we can easily replay all actions including the data returned by possible API calls without having to interact with the actual API.
-This is useful if you need to reproduce an issue that occured a few days ago for which the data might no longer exist or might have changed.
+This class will dispatch `YOUR_ACTION` before the call is made to the API.
+Then, it will dispatch `YOUR_ACTION_SUCCESS` when the request has been executed or `YOUR_ACTION_FAILED` in the event of an error.
+This means that every request and response is dispatched and also being logged to our back-end.
+Thus, we can easily replay all actions, including the data returned by possible API calls, without having to interact with the actual API.
+This is useful if you need to reproduce an issue that occurred a few days ago for which the data might no longer exist or might have changed.

 ## Trying it out

 The complete source of this application is available on GitHub: [https://github.com/auth0/react-flux-debug-actions-sample](https://github.com/auth0/react-flux-debug-actions-sample).
-Follow the instructions here to start the frontend and the backend.
+Follow the instructions here to start the front-end and the back-end.

 Happy troubleshooting!